AppsFlyerSDK/appsflyer-unreal-steam-sample-app/README.md

 ## Running the Sample App

 1. Install [Visual Studio](https://visualstudio.microsoft.com/)
-2. Open the solution "../appsflyer-steam-sample-app/steam-sample-app/steamworksexample/SteamworksExample.sln"
+2. Open the UE4 project "AFSteamExample/AFSteamExample.uproject"
 3. Open "Source/AFSteamExample/AFSteamExampleGameMode.cpp" file
 4. On line 24, replace DEV_KEY and STEAM_APP_ID with your [app details](#App-Details)
-5. Launch the sample app from the UE4 engine
+5. Launch the sample app from the UE4 engine editor
 6. After 24 hours, the dashboard will update and show organic/non-organic install and in-app events.

 <hr/>